timbeaudet/knowledge_base/processes/setup_rhino.md

 1. Download Ubuntu 22.04 iso, and install on USB jump-drive with rufus
 2. Plug jump-drive in, setup bios to boot from it and install Ubuntu 22.04
+3. Setup bios to boot from the real drive
+4. While in bios setup the automatic wake/startup on power (auto power on).

 First issue, ssh is now disabled in Ubuntu 22.04, so enable it with